trustmark-2005-ltd/TrustMark-BusinessSearch-Integration/README.md

 ## Introduction

-The TrustMark BusinessSearch Integration API allows consumers to search for businesses (business profiles) that exist within the TrustMark Communications Platform.
+The TrustMark BusinessSearch Integration API allows integrators to search for TrustMark Registered Businesses and embed the results into their platform.
+Flexible searching is supported permitting the user to combine various geographical options with one or more trade codes.

 ## Access

+Before this API can be used a Data Sharing Ageement must be in place.
+To request one please draft a summary of your use case for the API and email data@trustmark.org.uk

-API key provided by TrustMark is needed to access the API.
-It should be added as `x-api-key` header.
+if the application is successful and an API key provided by TrustMark it should be added to the `x-api-key` header.

 ## Response Codes